neondatabase/website/content/docs/manage/database-access.md

 Ensure that you are the owner of the `public` schema or a member of a role that authorizes you to execute this SQL statement.

-To restrict the `public` role’s capability to connect to the database on any version of Postgres, use this statement:
+To restrict the `public` role’s capability to connect to a database, use this statement:

 ```sql
 REVOKE ALL ON DATABASE <database> FROM PUBLIC;
 ```

-This ensures users are unable to connect to the database by default unless this permission is explicitly granted.
+This ensures users are unable to connect to a database by default unless this permission is explicitly granted.

 ## More information